Ale Carr

 The three members of the Dreamers' Circus band, July 2017.
 From the left: Nikolaj Busk, Ale Carr, Rune Tonsgaard Sørensen.

 Ale Carr is a Swedish multi-instrumentalist, music teacher and composer, known for his work with his Danish trio Dreamers' Circus and his collaboration with the Finnish violinist Pekka Kuusisto.

 Notable instruments includes the Nordic cittern and the träskofiol (clog-fiddle).
-Ale Carr is one of the leading players of plucked string instruments within the Nordic folk tradition.
+The Press & Journal has described Carr as “one of the leading players of plucked string instruments within the Nordic folk tradition.”

+Career

-On 16 July 2023 Ale Carr performed Vivaldi's Four Seasons together with Pekka Kuusisto and the Deutsche Kammerphilharmonie Bremen at the Royal Albert Hall in London as part of the BBC Proms.
+In July 2023, Carr appeared at the BBC Proms in London, performing in a presentation of Vivaldi's Four Seasons with Pekka Kuusisto and the Deutsche Kammerphilharmonie Bremen at the Royal Albert Hall.

+According to Scan Magazine, Dreamers’ Circus have collaborated with artists such as The Chieftains, Sharon Shannon, and Japanese composer Yasunori Mitsuda, and have performed with orchestras in Denmark and Sweden.
+The trio also curate Folkets Festival, a Copenhagen event focused on Nordic folk music and related collaborative performances.